Twitter-Clone-Project/Twitter-Clone-BackEnd/README.md

 4. Set environment variables

 ```
- Look at the file .env.template then Create a file named .env and set your environment variables in it.
+ Copy file .env.template then Create file .env and set your environment variables in it.
 ```

 Start the server in production env